dam-przyb/aiweeklypicks/.ai/ui/error-views-implementation-plan.md

 4. Update `src/middleware/index.ts` to enforce:
    - 401 redirect to login with `returnUrl`.
    - 403 friendly render for admin routes when authenticated but unauthorized.
+   - Gating: require login for the picks table; for recent reports, either redirect to login or flag the page to render a gated message.
 5. QA: trigger 401/403/404/500 scenarios and verify copy, navigation, and accessibility.
+6. QA: verify gated content flows for guests (recent report detail and picks table) show CTA/redirects without leaking data.